What Internet Explorer teaches us about car dealership technology

 This all comes down to choice: your choice.
 Software will continue playing a larger and larger role in dealerships’ success, and you can’t afford to have your choices limited by anti-competitive practices.
 When evaluating new software (or even existing software), always inquire about the freedom and cost to integrate with other solutions and providers.
 There’s no bigger red flag than a platform which only integrates freely with that same company’s other products.

 We have a great article about how to choose the best dealership management software for your dealership, for instance.

 Crucially, be aware that there are many choices to satisfy any one of your needs.
 Many website providers offer unrestricted integration with any digital retailing platform on the market; many CRMs integrate seamlessly with service department software.
 No matter what you’re looking for, there is an option that makes integration easy, no matter who makes the other software.

 Despite losing their lawsuit, Microsoft appealed the Internet Explorer ruling and continue operating largely unhindered.
 It didn’t matter, though, because Internet Explorer simply wasn’t the best product.
 Consumers rejected Microsoft’s attempts to force a subpar web browser on them, and turned to alternatives like Firefox, Chrome, and Opera.
-In the past 15 years, Internet Explorer dropped from 95% market share down to a negligible 2.29% in 2019.
-You have the power to say ‘no’ to anticompetitive companies and inadequate solutions.
+In 15 years, Internet Explorer dropped from 95% market share down to a negligible 2.29% in 2019.
+You have the power to say ‘no’ to anti-competitive companies and inadequate solutions.